It’s time to take the confusion out of craft glue! Here’s your guide to the best adhesives for every type of craft project you work on.

 When I was learning about craft glues, one major flaw I found was that most sites tend to list individual glues and state what materials they adhere to.

-There can be some overlap in which materials a particular glue works well with, and I found it tough to keep track of which products I could use when working with plastic versus when I was working with fabric.
+There can be some overlap in which materials a particular glue works well with.
+I found it tough to keep track of which products I could use when working with plastic versus when I was working with fabric.

 So I put together a list of common crafting materials and the best craft glues to use when working with them to solve that problem for you.
-Essentially, I created my list in reverse order.
+Essentially, I created my list in reverse order, starting with the materials, and listing the different kinds of glue that will work on each.

 NOTE: These adhesives are available at large stores such as Michaels, Hobby Lobby, Walmart, and online through Amazon sites.
 I include Amazon links to make it easy for you to find them and research them further.

 If you’re a crafter who likes to do one type of project one day and then jump to an entirely different type of project, it might be a good idea to have a good all-around glue (or two!) on hand.
-I recommend having these:
+I recommend having these all-round craft and office glues:

 Aleene’s Tacky Glue – It’s one of the most commonly used adhesives for crafters.
-This product has withstood the test of time and continues to be a favorite.
+This product has withstood the test of time and continues to be a favorite craft and office glue.
+This is the best white glue option out there.
 Use it with paper, fabric, plastic, and felt.
 It dries clear but stays flexible.

-Glue Gun – This might be the one universal glue that every crafter has.
-It works on most porous and non-porous materials and is best used for typical craft projects when you need fast adhesion and little to no dry time.
-Glue guns work by melting sticks of glue, so take care not to burn yourself by touching the hot tip.
+Hot Glue Gun – This might be the one universal glue that every crafter has.
+It works on most porous surfaces and non-porous materials and is best used for typical craft projects when you need fast adhesion and little to no dry time.
+You can even get the sticks in different colors!
+Glue guns work by melting hot glue sticks, so take care not to burn yourself by touching the hot tip.
+I always recommend gloves when working with high temperatures.

 Best Glue For Plastic Crafts